Wimmics/olivaw/docs/tests.md

 * `olivaw-earl:MinorFail`: An error is detected but is not considered as blocking for production
 * `olivaw-earl:MajorFail`: An error is detected and is considered blocking for production

-In our test report you should see the different available outcome types:
+Here are the different outcome types that can be found in the reports:

 * `earl:Pass`
 * `earl:CannotTell`